angelinemarcelle/C-FinalProject/README.md

   1. Choose the board size by entering 4 or 6.
 The bigger the board size, the more cards will be in play.
   2. You will be given 5 seconds to memorize the card elements displayed on the board.
   3. Enter two numbers that you think are the same.
+  4. You could exit the program by enter 'e' when the player's turn start.

 If you can successfully complete the game within the allotted time, you will win a prize based on your performance.
   - For the 4x4 board, if you finish in under 30 seconds, you will receive double your initial wager.
 If you finish in over 30 seconds, you will receive your initial wager.